Daniel Mulumba

 Daniel Michael Mulumba (26 August 1962 - 1 May 2012) was the first Ugandan swimmer to compete at the Olympic Games.
-He competed in the men's 100 metre freestyle at the 1984 Summer Olympics.
+He competed in the men's 100 metre freestyle at the 1984 Summer Olympics in Los Angeles.
+He attended Pepperdine University in the U.S., where he qualified for their swim team at the Olympics.

 Mulumba was born in Kampala in August 1962.
-After attending Nakasero Primary School, he moved to Namasagali College for his secondary and education.
+After attending Nakasero Primary School in Kampala, he moved to Namasagali College for his secondary education.
 He attained a Bachelor of Science Degree in Business Administration from Pepperdine University in southern California.

+After his swimming career, Mulumba also worked in the information technology field.